Exploring Mexican Wines in Ensenada on the Ensenada Wine Country tour Excursion with Carnival Cruise Line.

 The wine route is a 14-mile region that stretches from Valle de Guadalupe to Tecate in northern Mexico near the border.
 This region is filled with vineyards producing Mexican Wines.
 During the Ensenada Wine Country Tour Excursion, you have the opportunity to visit two wineries and see part of the region from the bus.

 You may be wondering how in the world did wine become a thing in Mexico.
-When the Spanish conquistadors arrived in the 16th century they brought with them vines and a culture of wine production.
+When the Spanish conquistadors arrived in the 16th century they brought with them vines and the culture of wine production.
 The first vineyard in Mexico was established in 1597!

 Both red and white wines are produced in the Valle de Guadalupe area with over 50 vineyards currently in production.
 Red varietals include cabernet sauvignon, cabernet franc, Merlot, Zinfandel, Shiraz, Tempranillo, and Malbec.
 White wines varietals include Chardonnay, Sauvignon blanc, Semillon, and Viognier along with more fruit-based wines.

 The first winery we visited was absolutely gorgeous and well worth the time it took to reach the vineyard.
-This vineyard is a wine lover and photographers dream spot!
+This vineyard is a wine lover and photographer's dream spot!
 I took hundreds of photos as we wandered the grounds and learned more about their wines.

 One of the best parts of the tour was the fresh bread they served with olive oil and toppings during the wine tasting.
 I know you thought I would mention the wine but honestly, we are all still raving about the bread and wishing we would have found out more about how it was made.